sebmorris/GPUE/README.md

 Schrodinger and non-linear Schrodinger (Gross--Pitaevskii) systems.

 ## 4. Works using GPUE
-If you have used GPUE, or any of the works using GPUE, please consider giving us a citation.
+If you have used GPUE, or any of the works using GPUE, please consider giving us a citation as:

+- James Schloss and Lee James O'Riordan, GPUE: Graphics Processing Unit Gross--Pitaevskii Equation solver.
+Journal of Open Source Software, 3(32), 1037 (2018), https://doi.org/10.21105/joss.01037

 Previous versions of this code/works are citable as follows:

 - Lee James O'Riordan et al., GPUE: Phasegineering release, Zenodo.
 (2016), \url{https://github.com/mlxd/GPUE} DOI:10.5281/zenodo.57968